wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/EdgeCmd utility.md

     sudo apt install ./EdgeCmd_linux-arm64.deb
     ```

     A validation check for prerequisites will be completed.

-2. After the check for prerequisites succeeds, you are prompted with the option to change the default port (5590).

 If the Linux OS is up to date, the install will succeed and the EdgeCmd utility will be running on your device.

-3. If the install fails, run the following commands from the terminal window and try the install again:
+    If the install fails, run the following commands from the terminal window and try the install again:

     ```bash
     sudo apt update